-- Root CA keys: The Root CA keys are activated with three user keys (physical) and three user PINs (knowledge). - Intermediate CAs keys: The intermediate CAs keys are activated with two user key (physical) and two user PIN (knowledge). - Issuing CA keys: The Issuing CA keys are activated with two user key (physical) and two user PIN (knowledge). - Subscriber keys on local QSCD: The subscriber private key is activated with a hardware cryptographic device PIN or only a user PIN (knowledge). - Subscriber Private Keys on Remote QSCD : The Subscriber private key is protected by username, password and OTP codes.
+- Root CA keys: The Root CA keys are activated with three user keys (physical) and three user PINs (knowledge). - Issuing CA keys: The Issuing CA keys are activated with two user key (physical) and two user PIN (knowledge). - Subscriber keys: The Subscriber Private Key is activated with a hardware cryptographic device PIN or only a user PIN (knowledge).